 Carolina Grad Student F1RSTS

 The Graduate School provides opportunities and resources for our Carolina Grad Student F1RSTS to aid in their academic success and to build community.
-We define Carolina Grad Student F1RSTS as those whose parents(s)/guardian(s) have not earned a Master’s or Doctoral degree.
+We define Carolina Grad Student F1RSTS as those whose parent(s)/guardian(s) have not earned a Master’s or Doctoral degree.
 We recognize that our graduate students come from a broad range of diverse educational experiences, with many first-generation graduate students also having been first-generation college students.
 This initiative focuses on navigating academic culture as a graduate-level scholar and thriving as an advanced student.

 - Orientation – acclimating to academic culture